-Planning a trip to Punta Cana?
+Planning a trip to Punta Cana in the Dominican Republic?
 Looking for a tropical luxury resort?
 If you’re trying to decide between the Paradisus Punta Cana and Paradisus Palma Real, how the heck do you choose?
 And then, once you’ve decided, what section suits your needs?

 Because it’s hard to know where to go until you’ve already been there, right?

 Let’s start with the basics.
 Where is Punta Cana?

 Punta Cana is in the Dominican Republic.
 Yes, yes, I know you’re snorting dismissively but let me tell you how many travel ads I’ve seen that speak glowingly of luxury resorts and coconuts and palm trees, but don’t mention where Punta Cana actually is.

 Let me also tell you there are a lot of people out there googling “What country is Punta Cana in?”

 Punta Cana is on the east coast of the Dominican Republic and both the Paradisus Palma Real and Paradisus Punta Cana are located here, in the popular beach area of Bávaro, which is recognized as one of the best beaches in the world by UNESCO.

 Both resorts are less than 30 minutes from the Punta Cana International Airport.
 Yet the tone of the two resorts are as different as an emerald-cut diamond and a radiant one.

 What is the difference between the Paradisus Punta Cana and Paradisus Palma Real?

 So glad you asked.
 The Paradisus Palma Real is sleek, sexy, upbeat and lively.
 The Paradisus Punta Cana feels a little more laid back, more garden-y, a little more in touch with nature.
 The new Grand Reserve at Paradisus Palma Real has definitely upped its game.